 COST: $11 million

-Monterey, which means, “king of the mountain,” will incorporate a design aesthetic centered on the theme of Colorado’s 14ers.
-Art, finishes, and wall coverings will all support this theme.
+Monterey, which means, “king of the mountain,” incorporates a design aesthetic centered on the theme of Colorado’s 14ers.
+Art, finishes, and wall coverings all support this theme.